Search

 The position involves transporting injured or unwell animals as required and includes:

-- Significant driving around the greater Brisbane area using an RSPCA vehicle
+🗺️ Significant driving throughout the greater Brisbane area using an RSPCA vehicle

-- Collecting and transporting animals from vet clinics back to the Wacol Wildlife Hospital, or delivering animals to vet clinics for collection
+🏥 Collecting and transporting animals from veterinary clinics back to the Wacol Wildlife Hospital, or delivering animals to vet clinics for collection

-- Generally interacting with the public while assisting animals, or to gain further information
+👋 Interacting with members of the public while assisting animals or gathering additional information

 What skills and characteristics do I need?

-- Confidence or willingness to learn in handling a variety of animals
+🐾 Confidence working with animals, or a willingness to learn to handle a variety of species

-- Attention to detail for paperwork admissions, and able to accurately listen and follow instructions
+🔍 Strong attention to detail for paperwork and ability to accurately listen to and follow instructions

 When can I volunteer?

-- Please indicate your available days when applying.
+📝 Please indicate your available days and preferred shift times when applying

 If you have any questions about this role, please contact the Volunteer Ambulance Coordinator via email on: animalambulance@rspcaqld.org.au or fill in the application above.